-Arith.
-We have decomposed Arith into the 13 concerns described above.
-For reasons we explain shortly, we required multiple feature modules for some concerns, so that we implemented overall 13 concerns with 27 feature modules.
+We have decomposed Arith into the 13 concerns/features described above.
+For reasons we explain shortly, we required multiple feature modules (containment hierarchies) for some concerns so that we implemented overall 13 concerns with 27 feature modules.

 The main task of the decomposition was to divide the two Haskell modules of Arith into multiple fragments that contain the definitions that belong to the different features.
-Typically, a feature adds new function and data type definitions to the Arith base program and extends existing functions by new equations and existing data types by new constructors.
-For example, feature UNOP adds a new data type UnOp to Arith and extends the existing data type Exp by a constructor for unary operations.
+Typically, a feature adds new function definitions and data type definitions to the base Arith program and extends existing functions by new equations and existing data types by new constructors.
+For example, the feature UNOP adds a new data type UnOp to Arith and extends the existing data type Exp by a constructor for unary operations.

-When adding new equations to a function, we stumbled over a problem, e.g., when adding the equation 'eval env (Bin op exp1 exp2)...' to function eval in order to support the evaluation of binary operations.
-The problem is that the order in which the equations of a function appear in a module may matter, although this is more an exception than the rule.
+When adding new equations to a function, we stumbled over a problem, e.g., when adding the equation 'eval env (Bin op exp1 exp2)...' to the function eval in order to support the evaluation of binary operations.
+The problem is that the order in which the equations of a function appear in a module may matter.
 That is, when swapping two equations of a function, the program behavior may change, e.g., the program fragments below on the left and right side are not equivalent because their patterns overlap:

+'''

-eval env (Bin op exp1 exp2) = eval = eval = eval env (Bin op exp1 exp2) =
+eval env (Bin op exp1 exp2) = ... eval = ... eval env (Bin op exp1 exp2) = ...

+'''